nuuuwan/news_lk3_data/README.md

 Hollywood actor Jason Momoa has congratulated Sri Lanka for being declared a UN World Restoration Flagship, in recognition of the island nation’s efforts to rebuild and restore its mangrove ecosystems.

-In a video statement, the United Nations Environment Programme (UNEP) Advocate for Life Below Water, commended the island nation.
+In a video statement, the United Nations Environment Programme (UNEP) Advocate for Life Below Water, commended the endeavours of the island nation.

 The Aquaman star further said: “As a native Hawaiian, I saw the impacts of climate change first had this year, the devastating lines of fires.
 We urgently need to revive the health of our lands, the coasts and oceans.